hchandru/PHP2550_Project1/README.md

 `PHP_2550_Project_1_Final.Rmd` is an R Markdown file containing the code and report pertaining to this analysis.

-`PHP 2550 Project 1.pdf` is a pdf file containing the code and report pertaining to this analysis.
+`Chandru_PHP 2550 Project 1.pdf` is a pdf file containing the code and report pertaining to this analysis.

 `PHP_2550_Project_1_Code.R` is an R script file containing the code used in this analysis.